denten-books/plain-text/0-intro.md

 and a light sensor also protrude.
 At the back, made of a smooth soft plastic, we find another, larger camera.
 At the foot of the device a grid of small perforations indicate breathing room for a speaker and several microphones.
-To "open" the book I touch the glass.
+To "open" a book I touch the glass.
 The machine recognizes my fingerprint almost instantly.
-I then tap and poke at the surface until I find a small image that represents both my library and the book store, where I can "purchase" "books."
+I then tap and poke at the surface until I find a small image that represents both my library and the book store, where I can "purchase books."
 To "buy a book," I agree to a limited licence, granting me access to data which the software then assembles into on-screen representation of books.
 I tap again to begin reading.
 The screen dims to match room ambiance as words fill the screen.
-One of the passages on the first page appears
-underlined: a number of other readers in my social circle must have found the passage interesting.
+One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage interesting.
 My finger slides along the glass surface to turn the page.
 The device emits a muffled rustle, to remind me of the underlying analogy.
 The image curls ever so slightly in a way that resembles a printed page as another "page" slides into view.
 My tiny library metaphor contains over a thousand such book metaphors.

 Despite the appearances, the electronic metaphor-making device next to my computer has more in common with the smoke detector than it does with several